 Hi, I'm Sangita Vyas.

-I'm a development economist and demographer.
-I'll be joining the Economics faculty at CUNY Hunter College in Fall 2022.
+I'm a development economist and demographer, and an Assistant Professor in Economics at CUNY Hunter College.

 About